-For me, Jobs To Be Done has brought a whole new perspective to user research, and unearthed different ways I can help companies succeed.
+For me, Jobs to be Done has brought a whole new perspective to user research, and unearthed different ways I can help companies succeed.
 As anything, it isn’t a magic potion.
 In fact, it’s a descriptive theory.
-It does not prescribe a certain way of doing things, and it is not explicit in what you should do to change.
+It does not prescribe a certain way of doing things, and it's not explicit in what you should do to change.

 Mastering this technique is tricky and takes a lot of practice.
 Oftentimes, people don’t actually understand why they did something and are not able to analyze themselves in an unbiased way.

 Jobs to be Done suggests that users want to make a positive change in their lives, and the way they do that is through progress.
 If we, as researchers, focus on what the positive change is, and how to help users make that change, we can easily get them users towards their desired goal in a much more efficient and enjoyable way.

 With this information, we can build powerful products with useful features that speak directly to our users.
 We can help transform our users into their ideal selves.

 Nikki Anderson-Stanier is the founder of User Research Academy and a qualitative researcher with 9 years in the field.
 She loves solving human problems and petting all the dogs.